arianpasquali/basic-reference-rag-implementation/chainlit.md

 - **OpenAI Moderation** for content safety filtering
 - **SQL Tools** for structured sales data queries
 - **RAG Tools** for unstructured document search

+### **Security Trade-offs**

+- **Input Guardrails**: OpenAI Moderation API filters all incoming messages before processing.
+It is a simple solution given the time constraints.
+It is the very minimum we need to have for the majority of the applications.
+- **Read-Only Database Access**: SQLite connections use `mode=ro` to prevent data modification.
+Ideally LLM should not have direct access to database because we risk SQL injection and data leak.
+Given the time constraint this is an initial implementation that keeps the agent flexible but do not allow any destructive SQL command to be executed.
+It is important to mention that ata leakage is not protected enough with the current version.
+- **Grounded Responses**: Prompt engineering to mitigate hallucination by requiring source attribution.
+Further reasoning can be implemented but latency would be penalized.
+In order to keep improving that we need a proper evaluation pipeline in place to iterate properly.
+- **Smart routing with Off-topic detection**: Off-topic conversations are a risky vector for Prompt or SQL injection and jailbreaking.
+We block that with a router node.